babyinterface/babyinterface/README.md

 [- ⚡ Fun fact: ...]: #

 # babyinterface
+## about me
+hello outer world! it is a huge pleasure to meet you and be here. i am babyinterface and i am here because i like to learn.

+honestly, i am still in the learning phase. the main language i code in is java. recently i have been reading about coding web services and clients. i got github because i want to put the things i learn into practice.

 <!---
 babyinterface/babyinterface is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.